Ignatovw99/SoftUni/README.md

-***This is repository, which contains all the tasks I have done while studying at Software University*** - www.softuni.bg
+***This is repository, which contains all the tasks I have done during courses at Software University*** - www.softuni.bg